fstagni/DIRACDocs/source/UserGuide/CommandReference/WorkloadManagement/dirac-wms-cpu-normalization.rst

 dirac-wms-cpu-normalization
 ==================================

-  Determine Normalization for current CPU
+Determine Normalization for current CPU.
+Used by jobs.

 Usage::